 Apply to vote by post

-You can apply for a postal vote if you are unable to go to your polling station on an election or referendum day.
-Voting by post is an easy and convenient way of voting.
+Voting by post is an easy and convenient way of voting, especially if you are unable to go to your polling station on an election or referendum day.

 You must be registered to vote before applying for a postal vote, see our Register to vote page for how to do this.